We are no longer accepting applications. Please visit our web page between Dec. 1 and mid-January annually to apply.

 7. Upload the required documents in the appropriate areas.
 It is imperative that applicants pay attention to detail.
 Once the summer application opens, candidates are required to click the link to start their Discover account, complete the Discover application and upload all required documents (see Application Components and Process above).
 Candidates have the option of uploading multiple versions of a document (except the Discover application), if they notice an error or upload the wrong item.
 Applicants must double check each application component up until the deadline to ensure the correct item has been uploaded.
 We have access to all versions of the submitted documents, however, we will only download the most recent document version for review.

-8. There is no SUBMIT button.
+8. To submit your application click the gray SUBMIT COMPLETED APPLICATION button.
 After completing the Discover application, you will be required to complete Steps 1 and 2 (uploading the documents), and submit the application in Step 3.
 Click the gray SUBMIT COMPLETED APPLICATION button to transmit the application to the program.
-After submitting this link, "Application Submitted Successfully" will appear on your screen.
+After submitting the link, "Application Submitted Successfully" will appear on your screen.
 You will only see this message once.
 If the SUBMIT COMPLETED APPLICATION button is greyed out, it means your application is incomplete.
 Please refer to the FAQs.

 9. You may upload documents after the application is submitted.
 After selecting the SUBMIT COMPLETED APPLICATION button, you may continue to modify any of the required documents.
 Please be aware that if you upload revised documents, there will not be another SUBMITTED COMPLETED APPLICATION button.
 All applicants are allowed to make as many changes to their documents prior to the application deadline as they wish.
 It is not necessary to contact the CPRTP to see if we received your application.